Campus-Molndal-CLOH24/FirstTurnIn_NiklasH/Documentation.md

 - searchCD
 - addCD
 - removeCD
 - CDhandling: Since we are not creating a real database, I will simulate this by using a List-function (as we will want to add/remove/etc).
-THIS IS VITAL SO WE KEEP THE INFORMATION INTACT WHEN THE PROGRAM IS SHUT DOWN!
+This is vital so we keep the information intact when the program is shut down!
 b3) User
 - admin (search, add, remove tools)
 - guest (search tool only)